mayuresh041/repo2/ma.md

-we have internals on friday
+you have internals on friday
 all the best
 do well